srich36/TodayILearned/til_docs/Databases/General.md

 ## General

 - View: A set of SQL instructions that comprise a table set.
 Every time a view is queried the underlying SQL that comprises the view is run to retrieve the query
+  - Can see view source in dbeaver by going to table properties -> source.
+This is just SQL code
 - Materialized view: A database view that consists of all of the data already loaded - you do not need to run the queries defining the view to return the data
 - Window functions: Operate on a set of rows (like a group by) but **does not** squash the results to one aggregated rows
 - Inverted index: mapping of content/key/term to location on disk